On the Universal Approximation Property of Deep Fully Convolutional Neural Networks: Introduction

 Consequently, a prominent feature of FCNN is that, when shifting the input data indices (e.g. picture, video, or other higher-dimensional spatial data), the output result should remain the same.
-This is called {\it shift invariance.} An example application of FCNN is image classification problems where the class label (or probability, under the softmax activation) of the image remains the same under translating the image (i.e. shifting the image pixels).
-A variant of FCNN applies to problems where the output data has the same size as the input data, e.g. pixel-wise segmentation of images \citep{badrinarayanan2017segnet}.
+This is called {\it shift invariance.} An example application of FCNN is image classification problems where the class label (or class assignment probability, under the softmax activation) of the image remains the same under translating the image (i.e. shifting the image pixels).
+A variant of FCNN applies to problems where the output data has the same size as the input data, e.g. pixel-wise segmentation of images \cite{badrinarayanan2017segnet}.
 In this case, simply stacking the fully convolutional layers is enough.
-We call this type of CNN equivariant fully convolutional neural network (eq-FCNN), since when shifting the input data indices, the output data indices shift by the same amount.
+We call this type of networks equivariant fully convolutional neural network (eq-FCNN), since when shifting the input data indices, the output data indices shift by the same amount.
 This is called {\it shift equivariance}.
-It is believed that the success of these convolutional architectures hinges on shift invariance or equivariance, which capture intrinsic structure in spatial data.
+It is believed that the success of these convolutional architectures hinges on shift invariance or equivariance, which capture intrinsic structures in spatial data.
 From an approximation theory viewpoint, this presents a delicate trade-off between expressiveness and invariance: layers cannot be too complex to break the invariance property, but should not be too simple that it loses approximation power.
-The interaction of invariance and network architectures are subjects of intense study in recent years.
-For example, \citet{cohen2016steerable} designed the steerable CNN to handle the motion group for robotics.
-Deep sets \citep{NIPS2017_f22e4747} are proposed to solve the permutation invariance and equivariance.
-Other approaches to build equivariance and shift invariance include parameter sharing \citep{ravanbakhsh2017equivariance} and the homogeneous space approach \citep{cohenwelling16,cohen2019general}.
-See \citet{bronstein2017geometric} for a more recently survey.
+The interaction of invariance and network architectures has been a subject of intense study in recent years.
+For example, \cite{cohen2016steerable} designed steerable CNNs to handle the motion group for robotics.
+Deep sets \cite{NIPS2017_f22e4747} are proposed to accommodate general permutation invariance and equivariance.
+Other approaches to build equivariance and shift invariance include parameter sharing \cite{ravanbakhsh2017equivariance,han2022universal} and the homogeneous space approach \cite{cohenwelling16,cohen2019general}.
+See \cite{bronstein2017geometric} for a more recent survey.
 Among these architectures, the FCNN is perhaps the simplest and most widely used model.
 Therefore, the study of its theoretical properties is naturally a first and fundamental step for investigating other more complicated architectures.